KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/drhe/README.md

 Whenever we implement a new algorithm or tweak/tune an existing one we need to perform again all the tests on a large number of output bits.

 Obviously, this is tedious work.
-We cannot avoid these tests for promising candidates but maybe we can implement a `quick test` to detect and discard *bad* candidates early.
+We cannot completely avoid these tests but maybe we can implement a `quick test` to detect and discard *bad* candidates early.

 So, how can we observe a stream and tell that its output is *not* random?

 When we perform a bijective mapping of numbers of a range on the numbers in the same range, then there are a few cheap KPIs we can gather easily.

-* KPI `sucDist`: The distance between two subsequently generated (mapped) numbers.
+* KPI $sucDist$: The distance between two subsequently generated (mapped) numbers.

-If our function `output = f(input)` creates an even and pseudo-random distribution, then the *average* of the successor distances `avgSucDist` should move towards the *average* distance of two randomly chosen numbers in that interval, if we generate (map) a large amount of mappings.
+If our function $output = f(input)$ creates an even and pseudo-random distribution, then the *average* of the successor distances $avgSucDist$ should move towards the *average* distance of two *randomly chosen* numbers in that same interval, [given that we generate (map) a large amount of mappings](https://en.wikipedia.org/wiki/Law_of_large_numbers).
 If this is not the case then our distribution is not worth further investigation.

-Reasoning: If `avgSucDist` is way too low or way too high, then our distribution process *must* produce an unwanted pattern.
+Reasoning: If $avgSucDist$ is way too low or way too high, then our distribution process *must* produce some unwanted pattern.

-* KPI `srcDist`: The distance between the input (sequential number) and the output (mapped number).
+* KPI $srcDist$: The distance between the input (sequential number) and the output (mapped number).

-When we think beyond, then also the average distance `avgSrcDist`  between the sequence number `input` and the mapped number `output = f(input)` should also move towards the average distance of two randomly selected numbers in the interval over time.
-It may take longer because the input is heavily biased (it is not randomly picked but a steadily increasing sequence with the increment 1).
-If the `avgSrcDist` is *not* moving towards (close to) the expected value, then there must be another hidden pattern disqualifying the candidate from further investigation.
+When we think beyond, then also the average distance $avgSrcDist$  between the sequence number $input$ and the mapped number $output = f(input)$ should also move towards the average distance of two randomly selected numbers in the interval over time.
+It may take longer because the input is heavily biased (it is not randomly picked but a steadily increasing sequence with the increment $1$).
+If the $avgSrcDist$ is *not* moving towards (close to) the expected value, then there must be a hidden pattern disqualifying the candidate from further investigation.

-**Clarification:** This test only detects bad candidates early.
+**Clarification:** This test only detects *bad* candidates early.
 You cannot take these KPIs as a proof of a good observation!

 **Conclusion:** When we observe the two KPIs while generating (mapping) a sequence of numbers we should be able to discard the majority of bad recipes, so we can concentrate on the remaining good ones.
 To those we still must apply the expensive tests.

 ### Providing a Tool Set

-Implementing the experiments obviously requires trial and error.
+Implementing the experiments will require some trial and error.
 This often leads to duplicated code and relicts from previous attempts.
 Especially, multiple implementations of the same methods (e.g., for measurement) quickly diverge which leads to errors, frustration, and fixing effort.

-Thus, I want to start with a small tool set encapsulating some boilerplate code which will help me to concentrate on the actual experiments later.
+Thus, I want to start with a small set of tools encapsulating some boilerplate code which will help me to concentrate on the actual experiments later.
 These tools you can find in the `util` package.

 #### [GenStats](../../../../../../../src/main/java/de/calamanari/pk/drhe/util/GenStats.java)

 As explained before I want to observe the *source distance* and the *successor distance* during the experiments to use them as KPIs.
 Collection, minimum, maximum as well as average computation should be implemented once and once only.

-Depending on the size of the range `R` the source and target values stem from we can simply collect and compute based on data type `java.lang.long` (64 bits) which is very fast.
+Depending on the size of the range $R$ the source and target values stem from we can simply collect and compute based on data type `java.lang.long` (64 bits) which is very fast.
-Unfortunately, when we analyze `R=2^64` the required value sums no longer fit into a `long` and will cause overflows.
-Typically, we would use `BigInteger` and call it a day.
+Unfortunately, when we analyze $R=2^{64}$ the required value sums no longer fit into a `long` and will cause overflows.
+Typically, we would use now `BigInteger` and call it a day.
 But incrementing vast amounts of numbers using `BigInteger` makes data collection extremely slow (compared to incrementing `long`). `GenStats` avoids this by implementing the data collection based on `long`-values and only performing the final computation with `BigInteger`.

 *See also [GenStatsTest](../../../../../../../src/test/java/de/calamanari/pk/drhe/util/GenStatsTest.java)*

 #### [BitUtils](../../../../../../../src/main/java/de/calamanari/pk/drhe/util/BitUtils.java)

-Working with large binary values can be painful, especially in languages like Java that work with signed data types.
+Working with large binary values can be painful, especially in languages like Java that provide *signed* data types.

-It is complicated to compose or decompose values, and simple log statements for debugging purposes suffer from problems like unexpected accidential promotion.
+It is complicated to compose or decompose values.
+Trivial log statements for debugging purposes suffer from problems like unexpected accidential promotion.
 Of course, the JDK provides solutions in the form of auxiliary methods.
 But they are sometimes hard to find.
-This causes repeating boilerplate code for trivial operations.
+This causes repetitive boilerplate code for simple operations.
 Bugs will sneak in quickly.

 Thus, I decided to implement `BitUtils` along with some tests to help working with binaries in a natural (left-to-right) way consistently across all the related types (`byte`, `short`, `int` and `long`).